Observing complementary Lucas sequences using non-Hermitian zero modes

 This effective boundary condition can also be achieved using canceled couplings when the right side of the reservoir couples to a second system (``system 2''), similar to the formation of a ``dark state'' in atomic physics.
 We show two such examples in Fig.~\ref{fig:termination}.

 In the first example, system 2 is a Lieb lattice \cite{Lieb,Lieb2} with 11 site [see Fig.~\ref{fig:termination}(a)].
-It has three zero modes of its own, each formed by canceled couplings and with vanished amplitude at site 20, for example.
+It has three zero modes of its own, each formed by canceled couplings and with vanished amplitude at site 20.
 Therefore, the original zero mode shown in Fig.~\ref{fig:schematic}(d) is still a zero mode of the entire chain (with $\Psi=0$ everywhere in system 2), unaffected by the Lieb lattice.
-Realistically though, it is mixed with the three zero modes of the Lieb lattice due to their energy degeneracy, forming four zero modes in total.
+Realistically though, it is mixed with the three zero modes of the Lieb lattice due to their energy degeneracy, forming four zero modes in total, \textit{all} with a linear tail in the reservoir.
 One example is shown in Fig.~\ref{fig:termination}(b), where the vanished wave function at site 20 is due to the opposite values of the wave function at site 19 in the reservoir and site 21 in system 2.

 In the second example shown in Fig.~\ref{fig:termination}(c), system 2 also has a zero mode of its own, with $\Psi_{20} = -\Psi_{22}=1$ and $\Psi_{21}=0$.
 This zero mode, however, is destroyed when coupled to the reservoir.
 Nevertheless, the original zero mode shown in Fig.~\ref{fig:schematic}(d) now extends into system 2 [see Fig.~\ref{fig:termination}(d)], with $E=0$ and $\Psi_{20}=0$ still satisfied.
 The latter, as well as $\Psi_{22}=0$, is again the result of the canceled couplings from site 19 in the reservoir and site 21 in system 2.